-Whenever visiting family and friends, I expect one question to always come up: "What is a Chromebook?"
-It's a question I'm getting a lot more now that Chromebooks have invaded the mainstream, giving people capable budget options at well below $500.
+Whenever visiting family and friends, I expect one question to come up: "What is a Chromebook?"
+It's a query I'm getting a lot more now that Chromebooks have invaded the mainstream, giving people capable budget options at well below $500.
 So, what is a Chromebook?
-Instead of a Windows 10 or macOS laptop, Chromebooks run Google's Chrome OS.
+Instead of a Windows 10 (and soon Windows 11) or macOS laptop, Chromebooks run Google's Chrome OS.

 Originally seen as a platform built around Google's cloud apps (Chrome, Gmail, etc), Chrome OS has done well in the education market.
 Over time, however, the appeal for Chromebooks has widened, and the best Chromebooks are some of the best laptops overall today.
 In fact, the demand for Chromebooks spiked during the ongoing coronavirus pandemic and Google outpunched its rival Apple by selling more laptops with Chrome OS than MacBooks in 2020 (according to the IDC via Geekwire).